What is an O2O solution?

 Consumer expectations shift, and they want to be rewarded for their devotion to a brand or merchant through promotions and discounts.
 According to our New Rules analysis, cashback availability influences 49% of worldwide shoppers to make purchases.
 Retailers may use O2O technology and card-linked incentives to provide cash back on in-store and online transactions.
 As well as promoting brand loyalty regardless of where a consumer decides to spend.

-From clients’ viewpoint, an online to offline business approach makes an offline store and brand more trustworthy.
+From the clients’ viewpoint, an online-to-offline business approach makes an offline store and brand more trustworthy.
 Brands can improve their reputation by providing quick and easy product delivery.
-In most circumstances, organizations can grow their client base more robust than ever by streamlining the exchange and return process.
+In most circumstances, organizations can grow their client base more robustly than ever by streamlining the exchange and return process.